The challenge is not understanding JCA.

 From Our Expert Blog at swii.ch

 A shared EU evaluation of evidence has begun.
-See what it means for rare-disease sponsors and why patient evidence will define future success. → Read more on Swii.ch Health
+See what it means for rare-disease sponsors and why patient evidence will define future success. → Read on swii.ch

-5 Patient Evidence Myths That Undermine Your EU JCA Strategy
+5 Patient Evidence Myths That Undermine EU JCA Strategy

 Europe’s Shift to Patient Evidence